Ribs are delicious, whether they are grilled on the barbecue, baked in the oven.

-When you place beef ribs alongside pork ones, it’s undeniable that the former will have a higher fat content.
+Beef ribs have a higher fat content.
 4 ounces of beef ribs consist of 249.3 calories and 12.9 grams of fat.
 While this might be bad news for your waistline, the extra fat in beef means that it’s certainly naturally tastier than pork.

 Pork Ribs Vs. Beef Ribs – What is The Best Option?

 The best option truly depends on what you want from your ribs.